Best VPN for Families in 2026: 7 Top Picks Tested and Ranked

 #4.
 TunnelBear — Best for VPN Beginners and Kids

-TunnelBear is the VPN that makes me smile every time I open it — and that's not an accident.
+TunnelBear makes me smile every time I open it — and that's not by accident.
 McAfee-owned since 2018, TunnelBear has leaned hard into approachable design, complete with animated bears "tunneling" through country maps.
-It sounds gimmicky, but it genuinely lowers the barrier to entry for family members who'd otherwise find VPN apps intimidating.
-My completely unscientific take: whoever does UX at TunnelBear is doing the Lord's work in an industry full of ugly, confusing interfaces.
+It sounds gimmicky, but it genuinely lowers the barrier to entry for family members who'd find VPN apps intimidating.
+Whoever designed the UX at TunnelBear deserves recognition in an industry filled with ugly, confusing interfaces.

-The annual independent security audits (by Cure53) are arguably TunnelBear's most impressive technical credential — no other consumer VPN on this list has a longer public audit track record, going back to 2016.
-Unlimited connections were added in recent updates, which bumped TunnelBear's family value proposition significantly.
-The GhostBear obfuscation feature helps in restrictive network environments, which matters if your family travels internationally or your kids are trying to connect from a school network with aggressive filtering.
+The annual independent security audits (by Cure53) are TunnelBear's most impressive technical credential.
+No other consumer VPN on this list has a longer public audit track record, dating back to 2016.
+Unlimited connections were added recently, which bumped TunnelBear's family value significantly.
+The GhostBear obfuscation feature helps in restrictive network environments, which matters if your family travels internationally or your kids connect from a school network with aggressive filtering.

 Key Features: